Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Dean Park, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Dean Park has received around 9 dwelling approvals per year over the past 5 financial years, totalling approximately 48 homes.
-In FY-26 so far, 10 approvals have been recorded.
-The area's population decline suggests new supply is meeting demand, providing good choice for buyers with an average construction value of $324,000 per dwelling.
-This year has seen $34.0 million in commercial approvals, indicating high local commercial activity.
+AreaSearch analysis of ABS building approval numbers indicates that Dean Park has received approximately 9 dwelling approvals per year over the past five financial years, totalling around 48 homes.
+In FY26 so far, 10 approvals have been recorded.
+The area's population decline suggests that new supply is likely meeting demand, providing good choice for buyers.
+New properties are being constructed at an average expected construction cost value of $324,000.

 Frequently Asked Questions - Development